wayansukawidana12/wayansukawidana12/README.md

 # Hello everyone 👋 My name is I Wayan Sukawidana.
 I'm from Indonesia

-A student passionate about web development and design, currently learning to become a Front-End Developer.
+A student passionate about web development and design, currently learning to become a Web Developer.

 - 🌱 I’m currently learning **PHP** and **Laravel**
 - 📫 How to reach me **wayansukawidana12@gmail.com**